tmfarrell/tmfarrell.github.io/_posts/2025-04-06-future_of_healthcare.md

 Wearables like Apple Watch, Oura Ring, and Whoop are also adding to and accelerating this trend.
 (The consumerization of healthcare is a related trend that I'll leave for another post.)

-Those devices will get more "clinical."
-Clinical and medical devices will get more "consumerized."

-And hopefully we all get healthier.

 <img src="/assets/img/apple_watch.png"
 	style="display: block; margin-left: auto; margin-right: auto; width: 80%; border:1px solid #D3D3D3" />

 <img src="/assets/img/oura_v_whoop.png"
 	style="display: block; margin-left: auto; margin-right: auto; width: 80%; border:1px solid #D3D3D3" />

+These devices will get more "clinical."
+Clinical and medical devices will get more "consumerized."

+And hopefully we all get healthier.

 ## The future of healthcare is <span style="color:#ac4142">predictive</span>